SuperOfficeDocs/crmscript/docs/api-reference/classes/NSLicenseAgent/GetUserLicensesMDOList.md

 # NSSelectableMDOListItem[] GetUserLicensesMDOList()

-Get all licenses in a NSMDOListItem structure.
+Get all licenses in an NSMDOListItem structure.

 **Returns:** NSSelectableMDOListItem[]